marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/predicates.rst

 predicate that allows only constants, or else enforce the requirement in the extra condition.

-.. index:: predicates and machine modes
+.. index:: predicates and machine modes, normal predicates, special predicates

-.. index:: normal predicates

-.. index:: special predicates

 Most predicates handle their :samp:`{mode}` argument in a uniform manner.
 If :samp:`{mode}` is ``VOIDmode`` (unspecified), then :samp:`{op}` can have